 BlazeLIMS is offered with two client flavors:

-- Windows thin client with richer and more powerful user interface features available in windows, suitable for routine or power user.
+- Windows thin client with a richer and more powerful user interface features available in windows, suitable for routine or power user.

 The LIMS purchaser should be wary of 2-tier client server LIMS implementations where the desktop client communicates directly with the database, and where the main business logic resides on the client.
-Although this architecture is quote common among LIMS suppliers and is less expensive to develop, it is inherently prone to lockups, difficulties in scaling and maintainability problems, and is not suitable for WAN use without expensive terminal services software.
+Although this architecture is quite common among LIMS suppliers and is less expensive to develop, it is inherently prone to lockups, difficulties in scaling and maintainability problems, and is not suitable for WAN use without expensive terminal services software.